 We've upped our positive environmental impacts 💛

-We have recently partnered with One Tribe Gloabl - a certified B Corp to protect endangered rainforests and the indigenous tribes and biodiversity that call them home.
+We have recently partnered with One Tribe Global, a certified B-Corp, to protect endangered rainforests, and the indigenous tribes and biodiversity that call them home.

 For every newsletter sign-up, we donate to One Tribe to protect 5 trees 🌳🌴